 - Asperger’s Syndrome

-Asperger’s syndrome is one of the autism spectrum order characterised by difficulties in social interaction, unusual behavior, and interests.
+Asperger’s syndrome is one of the autism spectrum order characters by difficulties in social interaction, unusual behavior, and interests.
 It is a milder or borderline autistic disorder in which nonverbal communication skills are affected.
 Such children have normal communication skills and score high in terms of intelligence.
 Symptoms usually begin to appear before the age of two and can last for entire life.

 The treatment for Asperger’s syndrome focuses on improving social skills, working on repetitive behavior and actions, and physical clumsiness.
 There are therapies and training programs such as social skills training, behavioral therapy, medications, and training programs for parents to ensure better conduct with their children.